This story was written for an Ed Davis writing class.

 “You’re going to love it!”

 They wheeled me to the helicopter, and strapped me in.
 A paramedic rode with me in the back.
 We took off.
-The paramedic said, “Willow Asp?
+“Willow Asp?
 Native to India?”

 “You know India is the ancestral home of Gypsies.”